dot-event/dot-event/README.md

 ## State

-Dot-event provides a basic state store via the `dot.state` object.
-We built an [immutable store](https://github.com/dot-event/store2) on `dot.state` that leverages props and is only ~1 kb compressed and gzipped.
+Dot-event provides basic state via the `dot.state` object.
+On this we built an [immutable store](https://github.com/dot-event/store2) that leverages props and is only ~1 kb compressed and gzipped.

 ## Ready for SSR